lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 <script src="lib/to-do-list.jsx" type="text/babel"></script>
 ```

-The `type="text/babel"` tells Babel to process our Javascript for us.
-So, we should be all good to write JSX 💪 The only funky part about this setup is that, sadly, it isn't compatible with Importmaps at the moment.
-So, you may notice that we're importing our scripts slightly differently in this challenge from all the others.
-Sorry about that 😿 but it shouldn't affect the code you'll end up writing.
+The `type="text/babel"` tells Babel to process our JavaScript.
+So, we should be all good to write JSX 💪 You may notice that we're importing our scripts slightly differently in this challenge from all the others, because this setup isn't compatible with import maps at the moment.
+But don't worry - it won't affect the code you'll end up writing.

 Let's launch a local webserver by running: